Specialist Resource Bases (SRBs)

 - Demonstrate behaviours that negatively impact their and/or others’ progress

 They must live within a 45-minute car journey of the base they are attending.
 This is important because the base works closely with both the home school and family to understand the needs of the child.
 Children must be on roll at a Norfolk mainstream school and referred in line with the age range for the bases.
-They do not need to hold an education health and care (EHC) plan to attend.
+They do not need to hold an Education, Health and Care Plan (EHCP) to attend.

 The support available